chjoie/push-swap/README.md

 # push-swap

-My push-swap (not normed) for ecole 42
+My push-swap for ecole 42